 Kickboxing is fantastic for weight loss and getting in shape.
-Aside from these brilliant benefits kickboxing also:
+Aside from this brilliant benefit kickboxing also:

 Promotes fat burning and builds muscle.

 The mix of high-intensity cardio, strength and fitness training combined with the resistance of kicking and punching burns through fat and builds strong muscles and bones.

 These exercises combined mean that your lungs are pulling in extra oxygen and the heart is pumping harder.
 The resistance in the punching and kicking is causing muscle contractions, making our muscle fibres stronger.
 The result of regular workouts is a better body composition with more lean body mass and less fat.

 Improves your cardiovascular health.